 Doctoral Psychology Internship Program

 Our program offers four clinical rotations (Inpatient Psychiatric Unit, Partial Hospitalization Program, Outpatient Psychotherapy with optional forensic experience, and Family Medicine), a year-long outpatient caseload, psychological assessment, didactics and education, and supervision.
-We have been accredited by the American Psychological Association since 1978.
+The internship started in 1978 and it has been accredited by the American Psychological Association since 1997.

 - Spruce Pavilion, a 40-bed inpatient psychiatric unit

 - The Center for Mental Health, encompassing the following community-based behavioral health and addictions programs:

 - Dual disorders and addictions clinics

 - School-based and college-based mental health programs

 - Senior Assessment Program consultation services for older adults